Problematy/goodmap/docs/index.rst

    What is on the map: the points themselves, which fields are shown, which fields are filterable, which plugins are active.
 See :doc:`data-source`.

-Everything else — the map UI, the HTTP API, the admin panel — comes from the package.
+Everything else — the map UI, the HTTP API — comes from the package.

 Indices and tables
 ==================